Eddie Rosario Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants have the ninth-ranked team ERA across all league pitching staffs (3.97).
+- The Giants have the ninth-ranked team ERA across all MLB pitching staffs (4.00).

-- Giants pitchers combine to surrender 128 home runs (one per game), the fourth-fewest in baseball.
+- Giants pitchers combine to allow 137 home runs (1.1 per game), the sixth-fewest in the league.

-- The Giants are sending Junis (3-3) to the mound to make his third start of the season.
+- The Giants will send Webb (9-9) to the mound for his 27th start of the season as he looks for his 10th victory.
+He is 9-9 with a 3.51 ERA and 162 strikeouts through 169 2/3 innings pitched.

-- His most recent time out was on Wednesday against the Tampa Bay Rays, when the righty tossed four scoreless innings while allowing two hits.
+- In his most recent outing on Saturday against the Atlanta Braves, the righty threw six innings, giving up four earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.